-Saybrook's doctoral research requirements are designed to provide a sequence of research experiences that are designed around 7 program-level learning outcomes that prepare students for the successful completion of the dissertation.
+Saybrook's doctoral research requirements are designed to provide a sequence of research experiences designed around seven program-level learning outcomes that prepare students for the successful completion of the dissertation.
 Students enrolled in doctoral programs that utilize the Department of Research courses will take between four and six Research courses before advancing to their dissertation courses.

-Saybrook University's Master’s research sequence is also designed around 7 program-level learning outcomes that prepare students to be successful consumers of research.
+Saybrook University's Master’s research sequence is also designed around seven program-level learning outcomes that prepare students to be successful consumers of research.
 Depending on the specific master's program, students will take from one to three research courses for their master's program.
-Research program outcomes coincide with, and support, academic program goals.
+Research program outcomes coincide with and support academic program goals.

 In both the master’s and doctoral research sequences, research learning outcomes are introduced and developed during the foundation research courses and then advanced across the research sequence.